Did you know that 70% of customer loyalty may have nothing to do with what you are selling? Shocking as it may sound, it’s true.

 Being recognizable is important to get found and ‘liked’ – especially in Facebook Search.
 You want to pick a profile picture or a company logo for your brand that will be easy for your potential clients to recognize.

-You already have a target audience in mind, so having a theme that is relevant to your product that your audience can identify with is important.
+You already have a target audience in mind.
+Having a theme which is relevant to your product that your audience can identify with is important.

 Have an Engaging Cover Photo and Descriptive Links

-A cover photo takes up the most real estate above the fold on your Facebook Page, so it needs to be attractive, one that’s high quality and engaging to your visitors.
+A cover photo takes up the most real estate above the fold on your Facebook Page, so it needs to be attractive.
+It should ideally be high quality and engaging to your visitors.

 Optimize the description of your profile by including links to your relevant website, a blog post, a piece of lead-gen content if you have one.